-To fully understand pipe class and piping specification you must know the basics of the piping.
+To fully understand pipe class and piping specification, you must know the basics of piping.

 Pipe covers a very large part of any process plant.
-If you look at the Oil Exploration platform, Refinery and Petrochemical complex one thing that catches the attention is a complex network of piping.
-Piping is used to transport various process materials from one equipment to another.
+If you look at the Oil Exploration platform, Refinery, and Petrochemical complex, one thing that catches your attention is a complex network of piping.
+Piping is used to transport various process materials from one piece of equipment to another.
 But why?

-Process Plant is a place where a series of activities are performed in particular ordered to convert raw material into a useful product.
-Interconnected pipe and pipe components are used to transport raw material, intermediated product and final product to the desired location
+A process Plant is a place where a series of activities are performed in particular order to convert raw material into a useful product.
+Interconnected pipe and pipe components are used to transport raw material, intermediated product, and final product to the desired location.

 What is Pipe?